01-edu/public/subjects/lalgebra_vector/README.md

 A vector in linear algebra is defined as "anything that can be added and that can be multiplied by a scalar"

-And the associated function dot that calculates the dot product between two vectors
+Define the associated function `dot` that calculates the dot product between two vectors

 The dot product between two vectors of different length it's not defined